Clayton Kershaw: 2017 season: First World Series appearance

 Kershaw made his seventh straight Opening Day start, tying Don Sutton for most consecutive Opening Day starts, and Sutton and Don Drysdale for most total opening day starts by a Dodger.
 On June 2, he struck out Jonathan Villar of the Milwaukee Brewers for his 2,000th career strikeout.
 He was the fifth-youngest player in major league history to reach that mark, as well as the second-fastest pitcher to 2,000 strikeouts, accomplishing the feat in 277 games (behind Randy Johnson's 262 games).
-He was named to his seventh straight all-star game, second most in Dodgers history after Drysdale.
+He was named to his seventh straight All-Star Game.
 On July 23, Kershaw left the game due to back tightness.
 The same day, he was placed on the 10-day disabled list.
 He returned to the mound on September 1, but despite his extended absence, he went on to lead the National League in earned run average and wins.

 In 27 starts, he was 18–4 with a 2.31 ERA and 202 strikeouts.
 He led all major league pitchers in left on base percentage, stranding 87.4% of base runners.
 He also led all major league pitchers in first-strike percentage (69.4%).

-In the opener of the 2017 NLDS against the Arizona Diamondbacks, he allowed four solo home runs in 6 1/3 innings but still picked up the win.
+In the opener of the NLDS against the Arizona Diamondbacks, he allowed four solo home runs in 6 1/3 innings but still picked up the win.
 The four home runs were tied for the most allowed in a postseason game.
-He made two starts in the 2017 NLCS against the Chicago Cubs, both Dodgers wins, including the clinching game five.
+He made two starts in the NLCS against the Chicago Cubs, both Dodgers wins, including the clinching game five.
 He allowed three runs in 11 innings in the two games with nine strikeouts and only two walks.
-Kershaw started the opening game of the 2017 World Series for the Dodgers against the Houston Astros.
+Kershaw started the opening game of the World Series for the Dodgers against the Houston Astros.
 He struck out 11 batters in the game without walking anyone and only allowed one run (a solo homer) on three hits to pick up the win.
 His 11 strikeouts were the third most ever by a Dodgers pitcher in a World Series game, after Sandy Koufax (15 in 1963) and Carl Erskine (14 in 1953).
 He made another start in the fifth game of the series, but he did not pitch as well this time, allowing six runs on four hits in 4 2/3 innings.
 Notably, he threw 39 sliders and generated only one swing and miss all game.
-Although he received criticism after this start for his continued postseason struggles, the later revelation of the Houston Astros sign stealing scandal as a possible factor has complicated assessments of his performance in this game.
+Although he received criticism after this start for his continued postseason struggles, the later revelation of the Astros sign stealing scandal as a possible factor has complicated assessments of his performance in this game.
 He came back in game seven to pitch four scoreless innings of relief in the game, and in the process, he broke Orel Hershiser's Dodgers post-season record with his 33rd strikeout.
 However, the Dodgers lost the game and the series.